 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

+No significant defects evident.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
-The hall cupboard handle is loose.
+Notes Glazed inserts to an interior door and fixed panel may not be of appropriate toughened glass or meet the recognised safety standards.